Female toplessness in the United States: Florida

-The right of a woman to protest topless has been held to be a freedom of expression and not an equal protection issue.
+There is also another important factor to consider: the right of a woman to protest topless has been held to be a freedom of expression and not an equal protection issue.
 For example, in 2007, a Florida court acquitted a woman of indecent exposure for being topless on Daytona Beach because of the political nature of her stand, under the First Amendment right of free speech.
-Although there are only a few known public places throughout the state where female toplessness is officially allowed (a nude beach located at Haulover Park, in Bal Harbour), topless bathing is tolerated on South Beach, along with a number of hotel pools in Miami Beach.